-Terraforming is the process of transforming a hostile environment into one suitable for human life.
-While the idea has been introduced in many SciFi books or movies, some scientists take terraforming extremely serious.
-The world famous science communicator, Carl Sagan, once said that he sees an immense potential for science in the search for life on Mars.
+Terraforming is the process of transforming a hostile, extraterrestrial environment into one suitable for human life.
+While the idea has been introduced in many SciFi books or movies, some scientists take terraforming extremely seriously.
+The world famous astrophysicist and science communicator, Carl Sagan, once said that he sees an immense potential for science in the search for life on Mars.
 If life was indeed once present on Mars (it might still be today, though highly unlikely near the surface), then scientists might be able to gather key insights and clues that could explain how the planet become so cold and lifeless as we know it today.
 Armed with this knowledge, there are (herculean) practical solutions that can be applied in a reverse step process to revert the planet back to life.

 [ALSO READ] Flowing water found on Mars

-Sadly, Sagan never lived to see the rover missions land on Mars: Spirit, Opportunity and the much famed Curiosity.
+Sadly, Sagan never lived to see the rover missions land on Mars: Spirit, Opportunity and the famed Curiosity.
 The latter is the biggest and most advanced rover to land on Mars, tasked with the primary mission of identifying signs of ancient Martian life.
-So far, it’s doing a pretty job having discovered new sings of water and even organic molecules.
+So far, it’s doing a pretty job having discovered new signs of water and even organic molecules.

 If we do get it right, how would a Mars Terraforming scenario look like?
 Well, according to Christopher McKay of NASA’s Ames Research Center at this point the likeliest course of action would be to release immense amounts of chlorofluorocarbons into the Martian atmosphere.
 CFCs or Freon, as they’re also called, have been widely used as refrigerants, propellants (in aerosol applications), and solvents until they were found to cause massive damage to the ozone layer in the upper atmosphere, and consequently were banned. (surprise, surprise! someone’s still using them).

 At the same time, CFCs are the most potent greenhouse gases, molecule for molecule.
-One type of CFC, CFC-12 or “Freon-12” as it is known by its trade name, is 17,700 times more potent than carbon dioxide.
-A huge payload of CFCs, derived from soil and air and manufactured in factories which would suck up the power equivalent of a large nuclear power plant, would be delivered to Mars and released into the atmosphere.
+One type of CFC, CFC-12 or “Freon-12” as it is known by its trade name, is 17,700 times more potent than carbon dioxide at trapping heat.
+A huge payload of CFCs — derived from soil and air and manufactured in factories which would suck up the power equivalent of a large nuclear power plant — would be delivered to Mars and released into the atmosphere.
 At this point, the CFCs will trap more heat from the sun to the point where surface temperatures would rise by some 4 degrees Celsius.
-This should be enough to spark a climatic chain reaction.
-The increasing surface temperatures would vaporize some of the carbon dioxide trapped in the south polar cap, which would end up in the atmosphere and further cause more heating.
-Scientists estimate this would produce an average temperature rise of 70 degrees Celsius, enough to melt the ice and provide liquid water needed to sustain life.
-The added liquid water would raise atmospheric pressure to the equivalent of that found in the highest mountaintops on Earth.
-Far from being survivable, it would be enough to start growing plants and trees that would thrive on CO2 and produce oxygen.
+This should be enough to spark a climatic chain reaction as various subsystems feed each other in the loop.

 Is terraforming Mars a good idea?